for Veterans and the Public

 What kinds of drugs are available?

 Anti-HIV drugs are also called antiretroviral drugs or antiretrovirals (ARVs).
-They work because they attack the HIV virus directly.
-The drugs cripple the ability of the virus to make copies of itself.
+A whole treatment regimen is called antiretroviral therapy, or ART.
+The ARVs work because they attack the HIV virus directly--they cripple the ability of the virus to make copies of itself.
+Usually an ART regimen consists of 3 different medicines from at least 2 classes (types) of drugs.
+This is because it takes a powerful combination of medicines to suppress the HIV virus.

 - Nucleoside Reverse Transcriptase Inhibitors (NRTIs or "nukes")